samrum/srqlock/README.md

 srqlock
 =======

-An HTML5 version of the Uniqlo Uniqlock
+A non-flash version of the Uniqlo Uniqlock using Giphy instead of video